OleksiiDeiko/Quadratic_Equation/README.md

+#Quadratic Equation Solver

-This program solves quadratic equations
+This programm solves quadratic equations

-There are two modes: interactive and non-interactive.
+There are two modes:
+- interactive
+- non-interactive

-In interactive mode user types a, b and c in console.
-In non-interactive mode user enters text file, where a, d and c are written.
+In **interactive** mode user types a, b and c in console.
+In **non-interactive** mode user enters text file, where a, d and c are written.

-Program prints equation with entered number, number of roots and roots themselves.
+Programm prints equation with entered number, number of roots and roots themselves.